sthirani/Outfit-Check/README.md

 ## What's next for Outfit Check
 In the future, outfit check will be able to judge your outfit based on a picture of it, and will also know about special colors for holidays

+## How to use it
+Ways you can invoke the skill:
+- "Alexa, outfit check?"
+- "Do my colors match?"
+- "Are my colors good?"
+When asked about colors, respond in this format:
+- "White and Black"
+When asked about the season, respond in this format:
+- "It's Spring"